tchoi8/RememberAndForget/README.md

 To Remember and Forget: Memory and Machine

-What happens in our brain when we remember and when we forget?
-How is our sense of memory transforming with computational technology in daily life?
-How do we rely on the mobile devices to assist memory and store in permanent storage?
-By asking these questions, we begin to understand various factors that are mediating sense of presence and memory.
+What happens in our brain when we remember and when we forget something?
+How is our sense of memory transforming living with computational technology in daily life?
+How do we rely on the mobile devices to assist our short term memory and to create permanent storage?

+Memory has always been interest to artists and scientists.
+Writers such as Marcel Proust and Walter Benjamin explored memory mechanism through narrative and metaphor.
+Freud, originally trained as a neurologist, developed foundation for modern psychoanalysis.

-Neuroscientist Joseph LeDoux explains plasticity of synapses in our brain is the core mechanism that enable human sense of self.
-Thus we know that we exist by remembering things past and anticipating things to come.
-Revolutionary developments occurred simultaneously in computer science and neuroscience since the 1960s.
-Neuroscience had less apparent effect in the realm of art and culture, while popular recognition of Cybernetics and Artificial Intelligence continues to inspire notions of thinking and feeling machines.
+Neuroplasticity means brain's ability to change and adapat as a result of experience.
+Placticity in synapses is the core mechanism that enable human memory.
+We become conscious by remembering things past and anticipating things to come.

+Revolutionary developments in computer science and neuroscience around the 1960s occurred simultaneously.
+Recognition of Cybernetics and Artificial Intelligence, and sometimes its misunderstanding, continues to inspire the notions of thinking and feeling machines in popular culture.
+Progress in neuroscience and understanding of human memory had less apparent effect in the realm of art and culture until recently.

-This class will explore the connection between neural plasticity and computation in social and aesthetic context.
-Each class will begin with a lecture on memory and technical inventions through history of disciplines and work of art and literature.
-Lecturer will also demonstrate related technology such as logic gate level electronics to help understand fundamental of digital computation to varieties of clinical and archival software.
+This class is an artistic exploration of the connection between neural plasticity and computability.
+Each class will begin with a lecture on memory and technical inventions, as well as history of disciplines and work of art and literature.
+The class will explore low level and high level approach to plasticity and computability through reading and demonstration.
 In class activity will include group discussion and student presentation.

-Over seven weeks period, students will create two interactive art work in response to the topics of human memory and technical objects, first one will be a system to help them remember and the second one will be a device to help them forget.
+Over seven weeks period, students will create two prototypes accompanied by short writing about human memory and technology, first one will be a system to help them remember and the second one will be a device to help them forget.
 Students are expected to bring in their skills in programming and physical computing to realize their projects.

 <a href="http://taeyoonchoi.com">Taeyoon Choi </a>